 There are custom plastic films that may provide better tear resistance, and solar resilience over time.
-You will need to research each film type for its durability.
-Also some plastic sheeting is not the best for greenhouses because it will break down in sunlight, or not allow much of the need sunlight wavelengths through.
-Make sure you select the right type.
-It should note in the product materials that it is greenhouse plastic.
+It should note in the product description that it is greenhouse plastic.

-Note: The USDA has a grant program to help farmers afford hoop houses for greenhouse production.
+Note: The USDA has a grant program to help farmers afford hoop houses for food production.
 You can learn more at the High Tunnel System Initiative home page.

 Glass is a good greenhouse cover.
-It will last longer than plastics, but will cost more.
+It lasts longer than plastics, but costs more.

-Least Expensive: Regular or annealed glass can break more easily than others, in will break into jagged shards, creating a hazard for anyone nearby.
+Least Expensive: Regular or annealed glass breaks more easily than others, and will break into jagged shards, creating a hazard for anyone nearby.

-Moderately Expensive: The next better option is tempered glass and is 4 to 6 times stronger than regular annealed glass, breaks into small square fragments, and handles big temperature changes.
+Moderately Expensive: The next better option is tempered glass.
+It is 4 to 6 times stronger than regular annealed glass, breaks into small square fragments, and handles big temperature changes.

 Most Expensive: Laminated glass is dual layer (two sheets of glass bonded together) using a PVB (polyvinyl butryal) between the layers of glass.
 The windshield of cars and trucks are laminated, making them extremely strong and it wont easily break into pieces.
-It is good for roofs and other high load, or high impact surfaces in your greenhouse.
+It is good for roofs and other high load, or high impact surfaces.

 Note: Regular double pane or triple pane windows are not the best choice for a greenhouse.
-The warranties for most regular windows are void if put in a greenhouse.
-Check the warranty before you use regular double or triple pane windows and doors for a greenhouse.
+The warranties for most regular windows are void if used in this way.

 Free Greenhouse Reference Information

 - Missouri greenhouse operations guide.
-Detailed free reference that includes designs and identification of insects: https://dese.mo.gov/sites/default/files/aged-Greenhouse%20Mngmnt%20Student%20Reference.pdf
+Detailed free reference that includes designs and identification of insects.

 Need More Gardening Information?